-Drug Manufacturing and Trafficking Lawyer
+Drug Manufacturing and Trafficking Offenses

 The United States government’s “War on Drugs” has led to vigorous prosecution of all drug crimes, including drug cultivation, distribution and manufacturing of a controlled substance.
 Penalties vary based on the severity of the crime, but for those charged with federal drug crimes, the best recourse for a strong defense is hiring a skilled drug crimes lawyer.

 In an effort to remove illegal drugs from the community, police and prosecutors arrest and charge people for even minor drug crimes.
 However, serious drug crimes – such as drug distribution, drug trafficking, or drug manufacturing – are considered the foundation for all drug crimes.
 Therefore, they carry the most stringent penalties and consequences.

 Making drugs and putting them into circulation is essentially creating a drug supply that nourishes all other drug crimes and addictions.
 Because of this, the federal courts penalize manufacturing drugs in the same way they do trafficking drugs and other serious drug crimes.